• Skip to primary navigation

 Although you can enjoy mango at basically any time of year in the United States, summer remains the peak mango season since many of the mango varieties ripen during that time of year.
 Shockingly enough, there are over 500 varieties of mangoes.
 Mangoes weren’t grown in the U.S. until the 1800s, and still today, Asia produces about 75% of mangoes worldwide.

-Mango puree or fresh mango
+Should you use puree or fresh mango?

 I choose to use mango puree for this recipe because it’s easily accessible.
 But there is definitely room for more flavor and freshness.
 In the summertime, I highly recommend using fresh mango if you have the time and access to them.